ceramicnetwork/CIPs/CIPs/CIP-88/CIP-88.md

 ## Rationale

-Using the `$ceramic` property should be consistent with other `$`-prefixed metadata properties in JSON schemas, avoiding possible conflicts with other property names.
+Using the `$comment` property allows to add a metadata string to a schema in a spec-compliant way (compatible with AJV's strict mode).

+The string value must match the following pattern: `ceramic:<type>[type-specific string]`.

-A unique `type`, along with possible type-specific additional properties, should make it easy to add custom extensions and build tools (simple checks for existence of `$ceramic` property and type-specific logic, TypeScript interfaces and inference, etc.).
+A unique `type`, possibly followed by an additional type-specific string, should make it easy to add custom extensions and build tools based on having the `$comment` value start with `ceramic:`.

 Finally, providing a reference table in this CIP should allow for easy discovery and avoid conflicts between extensions.